jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 For individuals who don't have the time, education, or other means necessary to learn about the importance of specific health interventions or preventative practices for example, they may not be recruited for trials as well as individuals that are regularly concerned with their health and spend leisure time investigating information about their health.[@ACRP_representation_2020]

-4) **Lack of community engagement funding**
+### **Lack of community engagement funding**

 There has been historically a lack of funding to support equitable engagement of community stakeholders.
 However, community engagement can build trust, reduce stigma, increase access, recruitment and retention of more diverse participants for clinical trials.

 Recent projects in which participants are recruited through community engagement, such as [project brotherhood](https://projectbrotherhood.net/about-us/) (a community based project, that provides Black men in Chicago with health education within their communities) have been shown to help increase health screen participation.

+### **Other aspects of funding**

+Most clinical trials are funded by the pharmaceutical industry which often leads to pressure for a more homogeneous population to improve the opportunity to see effects in patients without confounding patient-specific factors.
+However, trials that are funded by the NIH include more diverse participants that are more representative of the true population of patients with cancer in the US [@ACRP_representation_2020].

 ## Strategies to promote more equitable inclusion in clinical trials